 Even though I was grossed out by the hotel room in Chiang Khong, the restaurant beside it served one of my more delicious meals in Thailand.
 I had the tom yum kung, which is spicy sour soup with prawns.
 Yum.

 Phonemany Guest House, Pakbeng

-Here I had my first Lao laap, minced pork seasoned with fish sauce and fresh herbs, served with sticky rice.
-Made fresh to order.
+It was here where I had my first Lao laap, a traditional dish of minced pork seasoned with fish sauce and fresh herbs, served with sticky rice.
+Made fresh to order, too.
 They also had some of the best fried spring rolls we had in Laos.
-Yum.
+Delicious.